Prajkta1920/Streaming-Platform-Analytics/README.md

 # StreamVerse OTT Platform
 StreamVerse OTT Platform Analytics is an end-to-end Business Intelligence and Customer Churn Analysis project developed to analyze customer behavior, content performance, subscriber growth, engagement patterns, and revenue trends within an OTT streaming platform.
 ---

+## Dataset Note
+The project was developed using a large-scale OTT dataset containing **13.5M+ streaming records across multiple relational tables**.
+Due to GitHub file-size limitations, only selected smaller datasets and representative files are included in this repository.
+The complete datasets were used for SQL analysis, Python-based EDA, feature engineering, and Power BI dashboard development.

 ## Table of Contents
 - <a href="#overview">Overview</a>
 - <a href="#Problem-Statement">Problem Statement</a>